andrew/ultimate-awesome/README.md

 - [awesome-model-compression](https://github.com/ChanChiChoi/awesome-model-compression) - Papers about model compression.
 - [awesome-vln](https://github.com/daqingliu/awesome-vln) - A curated list of research papers in Vision-Language Navigation (VLN).
 - [awesome-edtech-tools](https://github.com/hkalant/awesome-edtech-tools) - An ongoing curated list with awesome tools and resources for instructional designers.
+- [awesome-AI-system](https://github.com/lambda7xx/awesome-AI-system) - Paper and its code for AI System.
 - [awesome-marketing](https://github.com/ronakganatra/awesome-marketing) - A living document of hand-picked resources for marketers.
 - [awesome-database-testing](https://github.com/zhangysh1995/awesome-database-testing) - 数据库测试资料 This repo is a collection of resources on testing database systems.
 - [awesome-xmpp](https://github.com/bluszcz/awesome-xmpp) - A curated list of delightful XMPP related resources.